 Although many integrations are lacking, it is powerfully integrated with Salesforce.

 This cloud-based workflow software allows you to create and manage any workflow your company needs.
 With Flokzu’s templates, you can get started right away.

 Team collaboration is easy with Flokzu since you can manage projects through timers and due dates and analyze them through custom reports.
 If a team member is unavailable, you can quickly replace them by scheduling substitute members in advance.

-Flokzu is very easy to use and can integrate with multiple CRMs and other tools through Zapier.
+Flokzu is easy to use and integrates with multiple CRMs and other tools through Zapier.